michael-nix/Other/BADMATH/A Slower, Less Accurate Error Function.md

     40      -0.0109954993238769
 ```

 Which is kind of fun.
 Accuracy starts out really poor for a given number of summed sines at one standard deviation as adjacent periods of the function smoosh up against each other, but then as things stretch out again accuracy improves, but then quickly starts to deteriorate.
-So yeah, we have multiple levers we can pull in order to adjust accuracy... yay...
+So yeah, we have multiple levers we can pull in order to adjust accuracy.

+And that's it: a slower, less accurate error function; mission accomplished.
+Have a great day everyone.

 <!-- ```math
 \begin{aligned}